 Climate Compatible Growth

 CCG is a UK Aid-funded project which aims to support investment in sustainable energy and transport systems to meet development priorities in the Global South.
-The programme brings together some of the UK’s leading universities including UCL, Oxford, Cambridge, Imperial College and the Open University, with the Centre for Global Equality, KTH Royal Institute of Technology, Sustain 2030, and Climate Parliament.
+The programme brings together some of the UK’s leading universities including UCL, Oxford, Cambridge, Imperial College and the Open University, with the Centre for Global Equality, KTH Royal Institute of Technology, and Climate Parliament.
 It is directed from the Centre for Sustainable Transitions: Energy, Environment, and Resilience (STEER), at Loughborough University.
 Our team includes experts in practical, applicable research in sustainable development and related topics.

 We are currently active in Kenya, Zambia, Ghana, Vietnam, Lao PDR and India.
 We are always interested to explore other potential collaborations with representatives of Low- to Middle-Income countries (LMICs).